ZupIT/beagle-docs/content/en/playground/playground-web/overview.md

 title: Overview
 weight: 1
 type: overview
-description: 'Here, you''ll more information about the Playground for web.'
+description: 'Here, you''ll find more information about the Playground for web.'
 ---

 ---